Capital gains tax in 10 questions

 - In 2029, you sell 30 of these shares at €150 each.

-It is not your total selling price of 30 × €150 = €4,500 that is taxed, but your gain of €1,300.
+It is not your total selling price of 30 × €150 = €4,500 is taxable, but your gain of €1,300.
 The tax is calculated as follows:

 - 20 × (€150 − €100) = €1,000